 8. Hardcover (or softcover in excellent condition) picture books in good-excellent condition

-9. Coloring books (popular with pre-readers who still want to pick something they can “do” themselves).
+9. Unused coloring books (popular with pre-readers who still want to pick something they can “do” themselves).

 10. Word Search or Sudoku (hugely popular at the Nelson County Pantry)